Law reform in other jurisdictions

 30 July 2024.
 The Law Commission has published a supplementary report and draft Bill on digital assetssuch as crypto tokens.
 The draft Bill confirms the existence of a “third category” of personal property rights, capable of accommodating certain digital assets including crypto-tokens.

-9 July 2024: The Commission has published a consultation paper reviewing the law on contempt of court.
-Consultations are open from 9 July 2024 to 8 November 2024.
+9 July 2024: The Commission published a consultation paper reviewing the law on contempt of court.

 Alberta Law Reform Institute19 April 2024: The Alberta Law Reform Institute has published its Final Report On Access to Digital Assets.
 The ALRI is recommending legislation that would make it easier for fiduciaries to access a person’s digital assets after their death or incapacity.
 These “digital assets” can be anything from email and social media accounts to family photos, loyalty programs and sensitive financial records.
 Some of these digital assets may have monetary value, such as cryptocurrency, income generating websites or original artworks or media.
 Read the Access to Digital Assets report.